 If you own a mechanical one then you can pull out each key one by one and clean it with a wet cloth.
 After you pull out every key, wipe the whole keyboard.

-Note: take a picture with your phone of your keyboard before you start cleaning so you don’t mess up your key order or even better while you’re pulling out the keys, put them up in the right order on the side, so you know where each key goes.
+Note: take a picture with your phone of your keyboard before you start cleaning so you don’t mess up your key order even better while you’re pulling out the keys, put them up in the right order on the side, so you know where each key goes.

-But if you own a membrane keyboard easiest way to clean it is just to turn around keyboard face down and shake it so all dirtiness between keys can fail out, after that just wipe the keyboard and you are ready to go.
+But if you own a membrane keyboard easiest way to clean it is just to turn around the keyboard face down and shake it so all dirtiness between keys can fail out, after that just wipe the keyboard and you are ready to go.

-At this point, you successfully cleaned your PC and you enabled it a longer lifespan and better performance.
+At this point, you successfully cleaned your PC and you enabled a longer lifespan and better performance.